codeface-io/SwiftObserver/README.md

 When one of the combined observables sends a message, the combined observation **pulls** messages from the other observables to provide all latest messages to the observer (read more on this design [here](Documentation/philosophy.md#the-philosophy-of-swiftobserver)).

- There are four kinds of buffered observables:
+ There are three kinds of buffered observables:

-1. Every `Var` is buffered.
-Its `latestMessage` holds the current variable `value` in both properties of `Update`: `old` and `new`.
+1. Any `Var` is buffered.
+Its `latestMessage` holds the current variable `value` in both properties of `Update`, which are `old` and `new`.
-2. Every observable transform that has a buffered source observable is itself buffered **if** it never supresses (filters) messages.
-The `latestMessage` of a buffered transform gives the transformed `latestMessage` of its source.
+2. Any observable transform that has a buffered source observable is itself buffered **if** it never supresses (filters) messages.
+The `latestMessage` of a buffered transform returns the transformed `latestMessage` of its source.
 Obviously, a filter, by definition, can't guarantee to output anything for every message from its source.
-Transforms that do filter are: `filter`, `unwrap()` (without default) and `select`.
+Transforms that do filter messages are: `filter`, `unwrap()` (without default) and `select`.
-3. Every of your custom observables is buffered if you make it conform to `BufferedObservable`.
+3. Any of your custom observables is buffered **if** you make it conform to `BufferedObservable`.
 This is easy.
-If the message type isn't based on some state, you can still return a meaningful default value as `latestMessage` or make the message type optional and just return `nil`.
+Even if the message type isn't based on some state, you can still return a meaningful default value as `latestMessage` or make the message type optional and just return `nil`.

 ## State Updates

 To implement an `Observable` like `Var<Value>` that sends value updates, you would use the message type  `Update<Value>`.
-If you also want the observable to be suitable for combined observations, you make it a `BufferedObservable` and let `latestMessage` return a message based on the latest (current) value:
+If you also want to involve the observable in combined observations, you make it a `BufferedObservable` and let `latestMessage` return a message based on the latest (current) value:

 ~~~swift
 class Model: BufferedObservable {
     var latestMessage: Update<String> {
         Update(state, state)
     }

     var state: String = "" {
         didSet {
             if state != oldValue {